HM galley Pigot: First galley Pigot

-Lieutenant Sir Henry Edwin Stanhope, of Nonsuch, was appointed to command the Pigot galley.
+Lieutenant Sir Henry Edwyn Stanhope of Nonsuch, was appointed to command the Pigot galley.
 On 25 May, the British launched the two-pronged Warren and Bristol raid.
 Pigot supported one division, which went up Warren Creek, where they succeeded in surprising and capturing an armed galley.

 Five days later, 100 men of the 54th Regiment of Foot embarked on boats to attack saw mills at Fall River, Massachusetts.
 Pigot and some armed boats were to provide support.
 Pigot grounded, but the attack proceeded anyway.
 A sharp skirmish ensued when the troops arrived at their objective.
 Even so, they were able to destroy one saw mill and one grain mill, as well as a large stock of planks and boards, other buildings, some cedar boats, and so on.
 They then withdrew, having lost two men killed and five officers and men wounded.
 As the tide returned, Pigot was floated off, but as Flora towed her off, Flora lost two men killed and a lieutenant severely wounded.